PVC Elbow

 The very common fitting among all is the PVC elbow 90 degrees.
 By its name, the Elbow Pipe PVC makes a bend of a sharp right angle in the pipe.
 This elbow is, to be specific, an angle of 90 degrees for routing pipes on corners, bending up walls, or for converting from a horizontal to vertical run.

 There are two main styles of the 90 degree elbow PVC that is, short radius (or street) and long radius (or sweep).
-A long radius elbow has a gradual bend, thereby minimizing friction and allowing flow to be smoother.
+A long radius elbow has a gradual bend, thereby minimising friction and allowing flow to be smoother.
 Typically, this is the case with a high state of importance and has to do with solids passing through without creating a bind, which is specifically DWV systems.
-Short-radiused elbows are much shorter and often used where space is at a premium, but generally, they increase agitation in pressure systems.
+Short-radius elbows are much shorter and often used where space is at a premium, but generally, they increase agitation in pressure systems.
 A standard PVC duo elbow for drainage will almost always be a long sweep version to maintain proper flow.

 It provides a sharp right-angle turn in the pipe run.
 The elbow 90 degrees is necessary for routing pipes on corners, up walls, or transitioning from a horizontal to a vertical run.
 It is the PVC elbow 90 degrees that most commonly fits into the pipe.

 There are two main types of 90-degree elbow PVC: short radius or street, and long radius or sweep.
 The reduced degree elbow gives a sharp bend and thus produces friction and provides a smoother flow.
 This is always of much concern, primarily with DWV systems, where solids have to pass through without forming a clog.
 Short-radius elbows, on the other hand, are very short but are used mostly where space is a challenge.
-A standard PVC 2 elbow for drainage will almost always be a long sweep version to maintain proper flow.
+A standard pvc 2 elbow for drainage will almost always be a long sweep version to maintain proper flow.

 PVC Elbow 45 Degree